-Except for a few residential blocks at the northern end of Riverwest, the Beer Line was lined with heavy industry, including Nash (later American) Motors Seaman Body Plant on Capitol Drive west of Holton Street, which required 35 to 50 freight cars a day.
-Other major shippers included Continental Can, Schuster’s Department Store (which had a warehouse on Commerce Street), and more than 100 others.
+Except for a few residential blocks at the northern end of Riverwest, the Beer Line was lined with heavy industry, including the Nash (later American) Motors Seaman Body Plant on Capitol Drive, which required 35 to 50 freight cars a day.
+Other major shippers included Continental Can and the Schuster’s Department Store warehouse on Commerce Street.

-Jim Albrecht recalls counting as many as 100 cars in some trains—a moving wall of steel nearly a mile long.
-In the 1940s and 1950s, Jim said, the railroad maintained a tiny crossing shanty at the corner of Locust and Humboldt.
+Jim Albrecht recalls counting as many as one hundred cars in some trains—a moving wall of steel nearly a mile long.
+In the 1940s and 1950s, Albrecht said, the railroad maintained a tiny crossing shanty at the corner of Locust and Humboldt.
 As the trains approached, an elderly man would emerge from the little shack and wave a sign to stop traffic.
-A heavy train climbing the river bluff from North Avenue would take 10 minutes to struggle through the intersection, posing a real problem for emergency vehicles that needed to get through.
+A heavy train climbing the river bluff from North Avenue would take ten minutes to struggle through the intersection, posing a real problem for emergency vehicles that needed to get through.

-The Beer Line grew up with the brewing industry and it faded when brewing faded from the Milwaukee scene.
+The Beer Line grew up with the brewing industry, and it faded when brewing drained from the Milwaukee scene.
 Blatz closed in 1959.
 Schlitz, which once accounted for hundreds of carloads a day, began to unravel, finally closing in 1981.
-Pabst, never a major rail shipper, also gave up on rail service.
+Pabst, never a major Beer Line customer, also gave up on rail service entirely.
 In the mid-1970s, American Motors sharply scaled back production at its Capitol Drive facility.
-By the 1980s, the plant was shut down.
+By the 1980s, the plant had shut down.
 By then, the Milwaukee Road itself was in a death spiral, soon broken up and sold off in pieces.